HISTORY of the

 Steel beams were laid across the more conventional bridges and a layer of reinforced concrete encased the beams.
 Each bridge was given a nine-inch high and a twenty-inch wide curb.
 The road itself was twenty feet, curb to curb.
 All of this was done without loss of life.

 The highway was opened for traffic on March 29, 1938 using the old Card Sound and south Big Pine Key routes.
+The Lower Keys route to/from Key West followed the original State Road 4A route along the Atlantic ocean.
+The only route changes were the addition from Lower Matecumbe Key to Big Pine Key which became a toll road.
 The official opening was July 4, 1938.
 Greyhound Bus Service began almost immediately as well as other distributing services.
 Former Florida F.E.R.A./W.P.A. director Julius Stone's 1934 exhortation to Key West of its tourist potential was now a reality.
 The Gibraltar of the South had a usable vehicle artery to and from the mainland.

 The nation was made aware of the new highway when on February 18, 1939, President Franklin Roosevelt passed through the Upper Keys in route to Key West to board the cruiser Houston to observe war games in the Caribbean.
 Poor Ole Craig waved to the entourage when in passed through Craig Key in an open convertible at about 2 p.m.
 Key West mayor, Willard Albury, met the president at the west end of the Bahia Honda bridge on West Summerland Key.
 From there, Mayor Albury accompanied the president to tour much of the then inactive Key West naval facilities.